Food security in Ethiopia: Current statistics in 2010

 According to an early 2010 report, 5.2 million people in Ethiopia face a precarious food security situation.
 The worsening food security situation is attributed primarily to poor rainfall last year during the February–May and June–October seasons.
 A series of successive droughts had already weakened Ethiopia's food situation, with "poor and erratic rainfall over the last two years."
-Global conditions such as the high food and fuel prices that have persisted in the country since 2008 and the global financial crisis have also contributed to Ethiopia's failing food security.
+Global conditions such as the high food and fuel prices that have persisted in the country since the 2008 financial crisis have also contributed to Ethiopia's failing food security.

 Ethiopia is considered a least developed country ranked 171 out of 182 countries in the UNDP Human Development Index for 2009.
 In the 2010 Global Hunger Index, which ranks developing countries and countries in transition based on proportion of undernourished people, proportion of underweight children under five, and child mortality rate, Ethiopia was given a 29.8, on a scale of 0-100, with 0 being the best and 100 the worst possible score.
 Ethiopia is one of the countries that made the most absolute progress improving its score between 1990 and 2010; in 1990 it had a score of 43.7, and now it's down to 29.8.
 However, this score is still highly troubling – it's currently ranked 80th out of 84 countries.

 The level of hunger in Ethiopia can also be measured based on child growth, which is "internationally recognized as an important indicator of nutritional status and health in populations."
 In 2005, 20% of babies had low birth weight (less than 2500g at birth).
 53.5% of children under five and 30.6% of pregnant women were anemic.
 34.6% of children were considered underweight, which contributes to child mortality, since "evidence has shown that the mortality risk of children who are even mildly underweight is increased, and severely underweight children are at even greater risk."

 50.7% of children suffered from growth retardation as a result of inadequate diets, and 12.3% were "wasting", which refers to a condition brought on by severe under-nutrition and causes permanent impairment of the immune system, making them much more susceptible to infectious diseases and death.

 These high levels of under-nutrition, particularly in children and mothers, have serious implications for Ethiopia's future.
 High child mortality, impaired immune system, and the results of stunting due to inadequate diet, which include delayed mental development and intellectual capacity and decreased performance in school, have long-term effects, not only for those children but for economic productivity as a whole.
 Small, undernourished women are also more likely to experience complications in during childbirth, and are more likely to give birth to low birth-weight babies, further "contributing to the intergenerational cycle of malnutrition".